mirko-verardo/md2sl_thesis_mv/README.md

 - real time entire conversation history passed at each round (loop in the while true) on multiagent
     - messages passed is used for it (not read from log)
     - supervisor memory avoided but last validation assessment kept in agent state (not read from log)
-    - supervisor memory was used to track the last generated parser but it could not be the best (maybe a middle one compiles and the last one not)
+    - supervisor memory was used to track the last generated parser but it could not be the best
+        - maybe a middle one compiles and the last one not
+        - conversation history should be enough, if not the code could easily be updated to track the last working parser
 - Supervisor and Validator doesn't need ReAct approach since they don't have tools to use
+- let the user choose directly the followings:
+    - file format to generate the parser for (PDF, JSON, HTML, etc...)
+        - so test can be easily executed
+    - the first part of the interaction: GENERATE_PARSER, CORRECT_ERROR, ASSESS_CODE, GENERAL_CONVERSATION
+        - LLM didn't always understand it by itself

 ## Prompts